Framework for Design Excellence: Design for Resources

 Good design depends on informed material selection, balancing priorities to achieve durable, safe, and healthy projects with an equitable, sustainable supply chain to minimize possible negative impacts to the planet.

-- What factors (priorities) will be considered in making material selection decisions?
+- What factors or priorities will be considered in making material selection decisions?

 - How are materials and products selected and designed to reduce embodied carbon and environmental impacts while enhancing building performance?